jaygould/jwt-react-native-boilerplate/readme.md

 ### Login/Authentication

-A large part of the app is the authentication part.
-There's an Instagram API connection, but this login/auth is **nothing** to do with this.

 The auth is a custom made JWT system which used a Node back end (in the /server directory).
 The JWT is generated using jsonwebtoken and express-jwt, and sent back to the client.
 On each request to the server, the JWT is checked to ensure it's valid, and if it is the request goes through.
 If it's not valid (i.e. it's expired), the redux middleware will request a new token from the server using a refresh token.

 API endpoints in the Node back end protect routes from being accessed without a valid JWT.